FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 Can you lead a family reunion tour, or a 70th birthday tour, involving custom research?

 Of course.
 Those can be very interesting and satisfying, for both you and for me.
 I usually add a research fee, depending on the list of locations you have relevant to family history, since I must develop a custom route.
-It helps if you let me know the important locations/addresses beforehand.
+It's very helpful for you to compile the key locations/addresses beforehand and let me know when you contact me.
+Often I can craft a route in which we see other interesting things on the way.

 Can we visit DUMBO or walk the Brooklyn Bridge before the Brooklyn 101 or 202 tours?

 Sure, we just organize the route to end near the Brooklyn Museum or in Park Slope.
 Alternatively, the Brooklyn Museum and/or Brooklyn Botanic Garden are great to visit before these tours, as they can be nearby the start.
-Also, we can simply do the DUMBO/Brooklyn Heights tour, and maybe continue into Cobble Hill & Carroll Gardens.
+(That means the tours would end in DUMBO).
+Also, we can simply do the DUMBO/Brooklyn Heights tour, and maybe continue into nearby Cobble Hill & Carroll Gardens.

 We're hoping to save money.
-Why can't you just charge $25-$35/person and open tours up to larger groups?
+Why can't you just charge $25-$40/person and open tours up to larger groups?

 My business model is small-group private tours--except for the very infrequent times I lead tours for an established organization, college, or company.
-Others operate regularly scheduled public group tours with as many as 20-30 people, charging per ticket.
+Others operate regularly scheduled public group tours with as many as 15 or 20 or even 30 people, charging per ticket.
 If I did that, I might take home more money, but deliver a slower and lower-quality tour.
 I prefer my way.

 Why can't you add us to someone else's tour?